tgrapperon/swift-dependencies-additions/README.md

 - Some dependencies depend on other dependencies, and it would be much more complex to manage if each project is in a dedicated repository.

-You can simply import `DependenciesAdditions` umbrella product to get access to all the dependencies at once If you prefer more control, and because each dependency of them is self-contained in its own module, you can import only the ones that you need "à la carte", on a file by file basis.
+You can simply import `DependenciesAdditions` umbrella product to get access to all the dependencies at once If you prefer more control, and because each dependency of them is self-contained in its own module, you can import only the ones that you need "à la carte", on a file-by-file basis.

-### Using Xcode packages depedencies:
+### Using Xcode packages dependencies:

 Add the `swift-dependencies-additions` package, and only select "DependenciesAdditions" product